MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

     Indexed 1/1 keyframes
     Successfully created the index in 96ms.
     ```
+   > [!NOTE]
+   > A keyframe is a location in a trace where replay can start with no previous data​.
+Keyframes are generated automatically.
+Larger traces will contain more keyframes.
+When the trace is indexed, the number of keyframes is displayed.
+   >

 11. At this point you are at the end of the trace file and are ready to travel back in time.